-News Release Date 04-16-2019
+News Release Date 06-23-2020

-Water quality swimming alerts issued for two sound-side sites in Carteret County
+Water quality swimming alerts issued in Carteret County

-MOREHEAD CITY - State recreational water quality officials today are alerting the public that initial testing at two sound-side sites in Carteret County showed levels of bacteria exceeding the state's and Environmental Protection Agency's recreational water quality swimming standards.
+MOREHEAD CITY - State recreational water quality officials today are alerting the public that initial testing at one ocean-side site and one sound-side site in Carteret County showed levels of bacteria exceeding the state's and Environmental Protection Agency's recreational water quality swimming standards.

-The alerts affect waters near Beaufort.
-The first is at the Radio Island public beach access off Marine Drive and the other is located at the north side of the mouth of Town Creek.
-Tests of water samples collected yesterday show bacteria levels that exceed the state and federal single-sample standard of 104 enterococci per 100 milliliters for Tier 1, high-usage, sites.
+One alert is for waters at the public beach on Wyndtree Dr., just west of the junction of Coast Guard Road and Wyndtree Dr. in Emerald Isle; the other alert is for waters at the public access at the north side mouth of Town Creek in Beaufort.
+Test results of water samples collected yesterday show bacteria that exceed the state and federal single-sample standard of 104 enterococci per 100 milliliters for Tier 1 high-usage sites.
 Swimming areas are classified based on recreational use and are referred to as tiers.

-State officials will test these sites again today, and the results of the sampling will dictate further action.
-If the new samples also show elevated bacteria counts, state officials will post a swimming advisory sign and issue a swimming advisory.
+State officials will test the sites again today, and the results of the sampling will dictate further action.
+If the new sample also shows elevated bacteria counts, state officials will post a swimming advisory sign and issue a swimming advisory.